bob1de/hass-apps/docs/apps/heaty/temperature-expressions.rst

-a particular rule inside a sub-schedule, the ``temp`` parameters of the rule and it's anchestor rules are evaluated from inside to outside (from right to left when looking at the indentation of the YAML syntax) until one results in something different than ``Inherit()``.
+a particular rule inside a sub-schedule, the ``temp`` parameters of the rule and it's anchestor rules are evaluated from inside to outside (from right to left when looking at the indentation of the YAML syntax) until one results in something different than ``None``.

-Often there is a way to express a schedule without using ``Inherit()`` at all, simply by slightly restructuring and reordering rules.
-But there is one particular situation in which using it is the only feasible way for avoiding repetitions: the usage of ``SkipSubSchedule()``.
+Often there is a way to express a schedule without returning ``None`` at all, simply by slightly restructuring and reordering rules.
+But there is one particular situation in which doing it is the only feasible way for avoiding repetitions: the usage of ``SkipSubSchedule()``.

 .. note::

-   The temperature expression returning ``SkipSubSchedule()`` influences the lookup of ``temp`` values.
-Rules inside a sub-schedule guarded by such an expression will use that expression's result as a default for their ``temp`` parameter, because it'll be the first available ``temp`` (searched from right to left). just keep this in mind and return ``Inherit()`` from the temperature expression if you want to prevent it from influencing the result of rules that are part of the sub-schedule.
+   A temperature expression returning ``SkipSubSchedule()`` influences the lookup of ``temp`` values.
+Rules inside a sub-schedule guarded by such an expression will use that expression's result as a default for their ``temp`` parameter, because it'll be the first available ``temp`` (searched from right to left). just keep this in mind and return ``None`` from the temperature expression if you want to prevent it from influencing the result of rules that are part of the sub-schedule.